-Cancer continues to affect millions of lives each year, bringing not only physical but also emotional and financial challenges to patients and their families.
-Over time, science has advanced to offer a range of treatments, one of the most widely used and effective being radiation therapy.
-Many people often ask, “Which radioactive element is used in the treatment of cancer?”—a question that highlights both curiosity and the hope tied to modern cancer care.
+Cancer continues to impact millions of lives every year, creating not only physical challenges but also emotional and financial strain for patients and their families.
+Over the years, medical science has evolved to provide advanced treatments — one of the most effective being radiation therapy, which uses radioactive elements to target and destroy cancer cells.

 Read More: Top Anti-Cancer Supplements